 The same process is carried out to obtain the relationship between cost variable and length predictor from the collected data.
-Similarly, Figure 2.10 indicates the best fitted regression trend line of the possible four types of trends on the cost-length data graph; the complete graph comparison can be viewed in Appendix E2.
+Similarly, Figure 1.4 shows the best-fitted regression trend line of the possible four types of trends on the cost–length data graph.
+The complete graph comparison is shown in Appx.
+E2.

-Figure 1.10 Best fitted trend on HDD cost and length data.
+Figure 1.4 Best-fitted trend on HDD cost and length data.

-Table 1.9 shows the equations and the related R2 of those trend lines.
-In this case, the highest relationship ratio is found using the exponential regression type with an R2 of 0.36 and equation Y = 185.43e-3E-05x.
-Graph using the obtained equation can be found in Appendix H.
+Table 1.3 presents the equations and the related R2 of those trend lines.
+In this case, the highest relationship ratio is found using the exponential regression type with an R2 of 0.36 and equation Y = 185.43e–3E–05x.
+Graph using the obtained equation is shown in Appx.
+H.

-Table 1.9 Cost vs. Length Trend Line Comparison
+Table 1.3 Cost vs. Length Trend Line Comparison